March 31, 2023

 April Allergies in the Northern United States

 Winter is officially over, even in the North.
 We’re finally beginning to see signs of spring and nature is blooming!
 While it might be beautiful, it can be a sore sight for allergy sufferers.
 One of the reasons why spring allergy season is so bad is because there are large amounts of pollen being released into the air all at the same time.
-In areas like Colorado allergies can be especially bad, where the heavy pollinating trees such as cottonwood, juniper, cedar, aspen and more cover the land.
+In northern climates allergies can be especially bad, where the heavy pollinating trees such as cottonwood, juniper, cedar, aspen and more cover the land.